deifos/pay-per-generation/README.md

 Is ready to go with Google login.
 For database we used supabase but that is up to you.

-You can configure the number of free generations before triggering the payment option and the number of payd generations all in the .env file.
+You can configure the number of free generations before triggering the payment option and the number of paid generations all in the .env file.

 # Create T3 App